metomero/SmartHom/README.md

 and save it.<br>

-Then copy this file to python library location (python 2 and 3 location)
+Then copy this file to python library location (python 2 or 3 location)

 ```
-$ cp lib_nrf24.py
+$ cp lib_nrf24.py /usr/lib/python2.7
 ```

 # Circuit Diagram